tofflemire/tofflemire.github.io/pages/mentor_resources.md

 <LI>A worksheet to help flesh out your summer research project</LI>
 <LI>Focuses on designing "off ramps" to ensure there are multiple stopping points</LI>
 <LI>Highlights the skills your mentee will need and how they will gain them </LI>
-<LI>In the past I have walked through this document with my mentee to design a project with them that best suits their abilities and goals</LI>
+<LI>In the past, I have walked through this document with my mentee to design a project with them that best suits their abilities and goals</LI>
-<LI>An example from the project I designed for the 2021 TAURUS program can be found here</LI>
+<LI>An example from the project I designed for the 2021 TAURUS program can be found <a href='/local_files/Project_Design_2021_TofflemireEBs.pdf' target='blank'>here</a> </LI>
 </UL>

 <a href='/local_files/MentorTrainingHomework.docx' target='blank'>Mentor Training Homework</a>